 Nacpan Beach is a four-kilometer strip of cream-colored sand and coconut trees with crystal clear turquoise water.
-It is located 17th kilometers north of El Nido town proper in Palawan.
-This powdery paradise was one of the secret getaways for some tourists until its beauty was discovered by many and became one of the most sought after destinations in El Nido.
-In 2016, it was voted as the world’s 10th best beach by users of travel rating website Trip Advisor.
+It is located 17th kilometers north of the El Nido town proper in Palawan.
+This powdery paradise was one of the secret getaways for some tourists until its beauty was discovered by many and eventually became one of the most popular tourist spots in El Nido.
+In 2016, it was voted the world’s 10th best beach by users of travel rating website Trip Advisor.

-Despite its popularity, the Nacpan Beach generally has few visitors.
-Hence, it is ideal for those who prefer to quietly reflect and relax while being one with nature.
-Tourists can simply lie on the beach or settle in hammocks if they want to do some sunbathing.
-They can also opt to rest in Nacpan’s shady spots.
+Despite its popularity, Nacpan Beach generally only has a few visitors at a time.
+Hence, it is ideal for those who prefer more serene surroundings that are ideal for relaxing.
+Tourists can lie on the beach or settle in hammocks if they want to sunbathe.

 Aside from swimming, visitors can also go surfing, kayaking, and stand-up paddleboarding.
 If you want to discover what kind of marine life lives off the shore, you can rent snorkeling gear from various stores and resorts along the beach.

 Nacpan Beach is also known for the handful of local restaurants that offer various cuisines.
 There are also snacks for sale along the beach's entrance that are perfect for a pick-me-up while strolling along the sand.

 Nacpan is one-half of the popular twin beaches in the area, the other one is called Calitang Beach.
 The two beaches merge in a narrow sandbar that snakes into a lush hill, which offers an excellent view of Nacpan and Calitang.
 Tourists must trek to the southern portion of Nacpan to reach the hill where it meets with the smaller Calitang Beach.
 Calitang is also a stretch of white sand, but its waves are calmer than those in Nacpan.
 It is a fishing village with multi-colored boats anchored along the shore.